Products and pillars

 - A quiz — to assess understanding

-Courses are the building blocks of all training in SeaMind.
+Courses are the building blocks of all training in SeaMind Learn.
 They can be assigned individually to assignments, or grouped into programs.

 Programs